 Kaysville, Utah 84037

 Contact Kristin Whitlock with registration questions.

 You will receive a visitor parking pass by email after registration.
 Print the pass and leave it on your dashboard.
 The pass is valid for any campus lot and only on the days of the conference.
-Due to construction along 1300 E, access campus from 1700 S and park in the structure west of the Jewett Center for the Performing Arts or in the structure under the athletic field.
-Both structures are accessible from 1200 E off 1700 S.
+Due to construction along 1300 E, access campus from 1700 S and park in the structure west of the Jewett Center for the Performing Arts or in the structure under Dumke Field.
+Both structures are accessible, and the entrances are on 1200 E, off 1700 S.

 - Westminster College; Department of Psychology